ctownsen357/ctownsen357.github.io/builder/content/posts/r-ff-many-columns.md

 +++

-Recently I was experimenting with a data set in R that ended up being more challenging than I first expected.
+Recently, I was experimenting with a data set in R that ended up being more challenging than I first expected.
 It really wasn't that large as far as size on disk or memory(single instance) was concerned but it had over 3,000 columns.

 At first I didn't think it was that big of a deal and it wouldn't be if one only needed a single instance of the ~ 750MB file in memory.
 What if you have a web application that instantiates that data set on a server for each user and you have many concurrent users?
 All of a sudden that 750MB and any operations on that data can quickly exhaust available RAM.